Phase 1 of reopening Washington's economy starts Tuesday

-SEATTLE — Governor Inslee's stay-at-home order is in effect until May 31, but starting Tuesday, Phase 1 of 'Safe Start Washington' paves the way for some businesses to reopen with restrictions.
+SEATTLE — Governor Inslee's "Stay Home, Stay Healthy" order is in effect until May 31, but starting Tuesday, Phase 1 of "Safe Start Washington" paves the way for some businesses to reopen with restrictions.

 In Phase 1, places like golf courses can begin operations again with a social distancing plan in place.
 For example, golf courses are only allowing two players per group unless you are all from the same household.